fisser001/docker-impala-cluster/README.md

 10. State-store (1x)
 11. Catalog (1x)

-For shut down of the Impala environment the following command needs to be executed:
+In order to shut down all components of the environment the following command needs to be executed:
 ```console
 docker-compose stop
 ```